Table of Contents

 - A transaction receipt showing that you used the correct currency indicator.

-You are only at risk for these chargebacks when currency conversions are performed, so one way to avoid them is to request payment in local currencies only—but this will not be a feasible option for every merchant.
+You are only at risk for these chargebacks when currency conversions are performed, so one way to avoid them is to request payment in local currencies only.
+If you do accept foreign currency, be sure your staff understands the proper procedures and adequately informs customers.

 No matter if you’re using Dynamic Currency Conversion or a different method of accepting foreign currencies, it is essential that you and your staff have a thorough understanding of the rules, costs, and procedures involved, and that you fully explain the conversion options to your customers before they finalize their purchase.